Wicked0Wizard/Wicked0Wizard/README.md

+## Cybersecurity and Information Assurance
-## I am currently working on my Bachelor of Science degree in Cybersecurity and Infomration Assurance at WGU.
+I am currently working on my Bachelor of Science degree in Cybersecurity and Infomration Assurance at WGU.
 I have already earned my CompTIA A+, CompTIA Network+, and CompTIA Security+ certifications.

 <!--